xeon123/KCNA-notes/6 Telemetry and Observability.md

 **Observability** refers to the ability to determine a system's internal state by examining its outputs, primarily gathered through **telemetry**.
-This telemetry includes logs, metrics, traces, and sometimes alerts.
+This telemetry includes **logs, metrics, traces, and alerts**.
 - **Observability** ensures accurate monitoring and efficient issue detection in cloud-native environments.
 - The **three pillars**—**logs**, **metrics**, and **traces**—each offer distinct insights into system performance and health.
-	- Logs provide a record of events that have occurred within an application or system, Metrics offer quantitative measurements of performance and behavior, and Traces allow for the visualization of complex interactions between microservices.
+	- Logs provide a record of events that have occurred within an application or system
+	- Metrics offer quantitative measurements of performance and behavior
+	- Traces allow for the visualization of complex interactions between microservices.
 - **Alerts** complement these pillars by providing early warnings of potential failures, ensuring high availability and quick problem resolution.
 - By analyzing these outputs, developers and operators can gain insights into how their system is behaving, identify issues, and make data-driven decisions.
 - OpenTracing and OpenTelemetry primarily operate in the application layer of a software system.
 They provide APIs and tools for instrumenting applications to collect tracing and telemetry data, allowing developers to understand how their code behaves in production environments.